 Conversely, the proposal/contract will also provide you with more details on our work.
 It details the scope of our work, payment details, and our Registered marine Valuer, Ian Walker.
 The valuation provided will be according to the guidelines of the Property Institute of New Zealand (PINZ), and comply with the standards of the International Standards of London.

-At NZ Marine Valuations, we pride ourselves on the high-quality boat valuation service we provide.
-If you’re looking to get your vessel’s valuation, kindly follow the instructions below.
+We pride ourselves on the high-quality boat valuation service we provide.
+If you’re looking to get your vessel’s valuation, contact NZ Marine Valuations.

 Please include your mobile number, to help us speed up the process.